Skip to main content

 }'

 When model is set to "auto", routing applies.
-When set to a specific model name, the request goes directly to that model.
+When it is set to a specific model name, the request goes directly to that model.

 Tier-0: Instant Answers

-Simple arithmetic and unit conversions are answered instantly without invoking any model.
-This is the fastest tier -- responses arrive in under 1 millisecond.
+Simple arithmetic and unit conversions can be answered deterministically without invoking a model.
+This is the fastest tier and avoids model usage for queries that do not need it.

 > "What is 15% of 240?"